tfluhr/test-project/docs/chapters/customization.md

 # Customization

 Lantern's template repository provides everything you need to begin customizing the styles, templates, and output files.
-This section provide minimal guidance on customizing your textbooks and refers you to [Pandoc's documentation](https://pandoc.org/MANUAL.html) for further explanation and assistance.
+This section provides minimal guidance on customizing your textbooks and refers you to [Pandoc's documentation](https://pandoc.org/MANUAL.html) for further explanation and assistance.

 Up until now, we've been pointing you to the `/source/` for adding all of your textbook contents.
 The `/assets/` folder contains most of the files you need for customizing your textbooks.